MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/microsoft-cloud-it-architecture-resources.md

 <a name="hybrid"> </a>
-### Microsoft Hybrid Cloud for Enterprise Architects
+### Microsoft hybrid cloud for enterprise architects

 What IT architects need to know about hybrid cloud for Microsoft services and platforms.